 Susanna Styron is the Secretary of the WGI, screenwriter, director and documentary filmmaker.
 Her writing credits include the Columbia Pictures feature SHADRACH, starring Harvey Keitel and Andie MacDowell, which she also directed.

 Susanna’s non-fiction essays have been published in The Yale Review, Spin Magazine, The New York Times, and Real Simple magazine.
-She is currently in production on OUT OF MY HEAD, a documentary feature about migraine, which she is writing and directing.
-Susanna teaches screenwriting at NYU’s Tisch School of the Arts.
+She teaches Writing for Television in Columbia University’s graduate film program.

 Christopher Kyle serves as Treasurer of the WGI.
 His film credits include Serena, starring Bradley Cooper and Jennifer Lawrence; Oliver Stone’s Alexander; and two films directed by Kathryn Bigelow, K-19: The Widowmaker and The Weight of Water.